KavMip/tip-calculation/README.md

 Users should be able to:

+Tip calculator:
 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Calculate the correct tip and total cost of the bill per person

+Multi-step form:
+- Complete each step of the sequence
+- Go back to a previous step to update their selections
+- See a summary of their selections on the final step and confirm their order
+- View the optimal layout for the interface depending on their device's screen size
+- See hover and focus states for all interactive elements on the page
+- Receive form validation messages if:
+  - A field has been missed
+  - The email address is not formatted correctly
+  - A step is submitted, but no selection has been made

 ### Links